ryuni-dev/face-cropper/README.md

 # face-cropper

 ## Introduction
-Crop faces from image using dlib!!
+Crop faces from your image using dlib!!
 ![Crop-faces](main.png)
 ## Requirements
 ```